farhodius/sample-rest-api/README.md

 Application is using Nodejs 12.
 Run `npm instal` from the root of the project to install all the dependencies.
 Create `.env` file from versioned `.env-example` to set the necessary environment variables.
 All the default values from the example file can be used to run the app properly.
-> Note: If project was opened from the zip archive chances are that `.env` file already exists.
 Run `npm start` to start the app in development mode.
 Using modemon to watch for file changes.
 The API should be available at `http://localhost:5000`.
 > Note: Follow instruction on the fronend app side to start using the api.